MicrosoftDocs/dynamics-365-unified-operations-public/scm/transportation/tasks/associate-fuel-index-carrier-accessorial-charge.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: bibis
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 ms.search.industry: DIST
-ms.author: tfehr
+ms.author: bibis
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Associate a fuel index with a carrier as an accessorial charge

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Associate a fuel index with a carrier as an accessorial charge

 This guide shows how to create an accessorial assignment, carrier accessorial charge, accessorial master for fuel surcharge, and associate a carrier fuel index with a carrier.
 You need to have set up a carrier fuel index before you run this guide.
 You can use the “Set up a carrier fuel index” guide to do this.
 These setup tasks are typically done by a Logistics manager.
 The demo data used to create this procedure is USMF.